nickknw/nickknowlson.com/_posts/2013-03-28-seven-languages-week-4-day-1.markdown

 {% endhighlight %}

 <h4>Case Classes</h4>
-[Case Classes](http://www.scala-lang.org/node/107) are a great addition to Scala, they are one of my favourite things.
+[Case Classes](http://www.scala-lang.org/node/107) are a great addition to Scala, they're really convenient.
 They are basically a shortcut to define simple data holding classes with a few [extra features](http://stackoverflow.com/questions/2312881/what-is-the-difference-between-scalas-case-class-and-class).
 The big one is that you can use case classes with pattern matching.
 If you're coming from Haskell, you'll be interested